Atari Logo

 What was Atari called?

-Originally called Syzygy Co., founders Nolan Bushnell and Ted Dabney soon discovered that another company in California had already taken the name.
+Originally called Syzygy Co., the company was founded by Nolan Bushnell and Ted Dabney, who soon discovered that another company in California had already taken the name.
 To avoid confusion, they chose the new name “Atari.”
-The name comes from a Japanese word meaning “to hit a target” and reflects a move in the game of Go, which Bushnell liked for its deep strategy.
+The name comes from a Japanese word meaning “to hit a target” and reflects a move in Go, which Bushnell liked for its deep strategy.
 This new name marked the beginning of the brand’s journey in the gaming industry, where it became a significant player.

 What is the company logo for Atari?